-Your King Aire is equipped with either brass or brushed nickel light fixtures, bath accessories and faucets.
+Your motorhome is equipped with brass or brushed nickel light fixtures, bath accessories and faucets.
 They are cleaned by wiping with a soft, damp cloth.
 Washing with warm water will remove dry water spots.
 Do not use cleaners that contain harsh or abrasive chemicals.
 Alcohol or similar solvents should never be used.